|Province||Guì zhōu 贵洲 'precious region'|

 Over the centuries Han people have settled in the north and east of Guizhou, forcing the indigenous people to move to the mountains.
 In January 1934 the Long Marchers made there way through Guizhou.
-At the Zunyi Conference Mao Zedong became the leader of the Communists.
+At the Zunyi Conference, northern Guizhou Mao Zedong became the leader of the Communists.

 Development of Guizhou started during the Japanese occupation when neighboring Chongqing became the capital of Free China.
 Even so, as late as the 1980s 50% of the villages still had no road to them.
 Recently some industry has developed including coal mining and hydro-electric power generation but development compared to its neighboring provinces has been slow.
 It has served as an example of the limits of centralized economic planning.

 Guizhou has hot, humid summers and short cool winters.
 Where the mountainous terrain makes possible, tobacco; tea; rapeseed are grown.
 The Chinese Gooseberry ➚ (Kiwi fruit) is a native plant along with many unusual plants that are used in traditional medicine.
 Maotai Liquor ➚ is distilled from a wheat and sorghum base; it is famous throughout China and beyond.
 It is distilled at Maotai, a town in northern Guizhou.
 Qian cuisine is the main style in Guizhou and balances hot; spicy and sour flavors.